Ankitkj1999/mira-ai/docs/implementation-plan.md

 - ✅ All three JSON files successfully merged and vectorized
 - ✅ Vector search returns relevant properties
 - ✅ RAG responses are contextual and helpful
+- ✅ **UI Simplified**: Property comparison moved to separate view with 3-dot menu on cards
 - ✅ Users can save and compare properties
 - ✅ Application deployed and accessible
 - ✅ Clean, documented code in GitHub